junxit/us-congress-bills-112/bill.md

     - **(K)** Section 287(b)(1).
     - **(L)** Section 289.
     - **(M)** The first instance of the use of such term in section 375(a).
+- **(k)** *Additional technical amendments* Sections 155 and 155A of title 35, United States Code, and the items relating to those sections in the table of sections for chapter 14 of such title, are repealed.
-- **(k)** *Effective date* The amendments made by this section shall take effect upon the expiration of the 1-year period beginning on the date of the enactment of this Act and shall apply to proceedings commenced on or after that effective date.
+- **(l)** *Effective date* The amendments made by this section shall take effect upon the expiration of the 1-year period beginning on the date of the enactment of this Act and shall apply to proceedings commenced on or after that effective date.

 ## § 21.
 Travel expenses and payment of administrative judges